Laodicea on the Lycus: Roman period

 During the Roman period, Laodicea was the chief city of a Roman conventus, which comprised 24 cities besides itself; Cicero records holding assizes there c.
-50 BC.
+50 BC. and that L. Valerius Flaccus of the ancient Roman plebeian family Fulvius later confiscated the considerable sum of 9 kg of gold, which was being sent annually to the Temple at Jerusalem.

-Strabo (64 BC - 24 AD) attributes the celebrity of the city to the fertility of the soil and the wealth of some of its inhabitants, amongst whom may have been Hiero of Laodicea, who adorned the city with many beautiful buildings and bequeathed to it more than 2000 talents at his death.
+Strabo (64 BC – 24 AD) attributes the celebrity of the city to the fertility of the soil and the wealth of some of its inhabitants, amongst whom may have been Hiero of Laodicea, who adorned the city with many beautiful buildings and bequeathed to it more than 2000 talents at his death.

 The wealth of its inhabitants engendered a taste for the arts of the Greeks, as is manifest from its ruins, and that it contributed to the advancement of science and literature is attested by the names of the sceptics Antiochus and Theiodas, the successors of Aenesidemus (1st century BC), and by the existence of a great medical school.
 Its wealthy citizens embellished Laodicea with beautiful monuments.
 One of the chiefs of these citizens, Polemon (r.
 37 BC - 8 AD), became King of Armenian Pontus (called after him "Polemoniacus") and of the coast round Trebizond.
 The city minted its own coins, the inscriptions of which show evidence of the worship of Zeus, Æsculapius, Apollo, and the emperors.

 The area often suffered from earthquakes, especially from the great shock that occurred in the reign of Nero (60 AD) in which the town was completely destroyed.
 However, the inhabitants declined imperial assistance to rebuild and restore the city by their own means.

 The martyrdom of Lulianos and Paphos is believed to have happened here.

 Medieval Age

 The Byzantine writers often mention Laodicea, especially in the time of the Komnenian emperors.
 In 1119, Emperor John II Komnenos and his chief military commander, John Axouch, captured Laodicea from the Seljuk Turks in the first major military victory of his reign.

-It was fortified by the Emperor Manuel I Komnenos.
+Laodicea lacked defences and so was fortified by the Emperor Manuel I Komnenos in 1160.
+The city was sacked by the Seljuks in 1161 and much of its population was enslaved.
+It was raided again a few years later, when the Seljuks took many captives and much of the livestock.
 In 1206–1230, it was ruled by Manuel Maurozomes.
-The city was destroyed during the invasions of the Turks and Mongols.
+In 1257 Laodicea (along with Chonae and the two fortresses of Sakaina and Ypsele) were given to the Empire of Nicaea by Sultan Kaykaus II in exchange for support in regaining Iconium, but only a few years later the city was captured again by Turkomans.
+Laodicea was destroyed during the invasions of the Turks and Mongols.